jwworth/jakeworth/content/blog/exercism-raindrops-in-python.md

 ### Praise

-I like that this solution is compilable Python code (starting with a low bar here).
+Starting with a very low bar, I like that this solution is compilable Python code.
 I think the solution is very readable.
-My return statement is a bit clever; it's a take on this solution I've never thought of before, and I love that novelty.
+My return statement is a bit clever; it takes the last item in the string which is either some variant of the Raindrops string, or the number itself as a string.
+I've done this exercise in a few languages and it's a take I've never thought of before, and so I enjoy the novelty there.

 ### Criticism

-I don't like that my function argument is called `number`; I took that from the setup code but I prefer to avoid argument names that overlap with their type.
+I don't like that my function argument is called `number`; I took that from the setup code but I prefer to avoid argument names that carry their type.
 In this case, the input really is a meaningless number, so I'm not sure what a better alternative would be.

 I try to avoid conditionals and there are three here.
 I'd prefer a data structure that we can fetch from whenever possible.
 For the sake of speed and